nannabryne/AST5220/README.md

-# [TITLE]
+# [SOME_TITLE]
 ### Project in AST5220 Cosmology II (autumn 2023)
 The project report is found [here](https://github.com/nannabryne/AST5220/blob/main/tex/main.pdf), or as `tex/main.pdf`.

 ## Milestone I: Background cosmology
 *(first draft 05/03/23)*
 Relevant text found in Sec.
 2 of the report.
+However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_050323.pdf) of the paper as it was prior to moving on to the next milestone is found as `deliverables/report_050323.pdf`.

 # Code
 All code is located in the `src/` directory.